 Students often seek to raise funds for other causes than the Trust, and the name of the cause is always made clear.
 Funds raised in this way are clearly marked as such when entered on the accounting software used by the trust to ensure that these amounts are then paid over to the intended recipients.
 A key annual event at the school is the annual whole school walk, held in July, which raises funds for Wateraid.

-This year, due to the COVID-19 situation, the school walk could not take place.
-It is hoped that the event will be possible in future years.
-The trust is pleased to report that it received no complaints as a result of any fundraising activity in the year ended 31st August 2021.
+The school has a published complaints procedure and any matters related to fundraising are dealth with following this procedure.
+The trust is pleased to report that it received no complaints as a result of any fundraising activity in the year ended 31st August 2022.